Ski Austria

 lech skiing

-Lech, the village patronised by old aristocracy and new money, shares an underrated ski “circus” with the resorts of Zürs and Zug (and with plans to extend the area to the village of Warth).
+Lech, the village patronised by old aristocracy and new money, shares an underrated ski “circus” with the resorts of Zürs and Zug and recently extended to the area above the village of Warth.

 The main village skiing is on the slopes visible above the main street, but we will start with the route into Zürs, which can only be taken in one direction by using the Rüfikopf cable cars which rise from behind the tourist office.

 After admiring the views from the restaurant at the top station, skiers have a choice of a red or blue run to the connecting Schüttboden draglift which then links in to the Trittalp chair above Zürs.
-This chair and the Hexenboden lift offer undemanding intermediate runs, while the Trittkopf cable car further over on the same side of the valley has lengthier and more demanding red runs, which can be destructive to the bases of skis in poor snow conditions.
+This chair and the Hexenboden lift offer undemanding intermediate runs while the Trittkopf cable car further over on the same side of the valley has lengthier and more demanding red runs.
+This is also the connection to the Flexenbahn gondola from Alpe Ruez, which provides the long-awaited connection to the Stuben-St Christoph area.

 Across the valley lies the Madloch area and the return to Lech and Zug, but, before heading back, skiers should sample the open slopes above the village and the spectacular red run 10 through the Zürser Täli from the top of the Muggengrat chairlift.